vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 * [PostNL advertise with a GePro Box](https://www.postnl.nl/campagnes/pakketkluis/)
 * [Logixbox Multibox-S](https://www.logixbox.nl/pakjes-brievenbus-multibox-s.html)

-Do you have another interesting package box [share it with me](#remarks-or-suggestions) or share it public on the Dutch Tweakers forum in this thread [https://gathering.tweakers.net/forum/list_messages/1663741](https://gathering.tweakers.net/forum/list_messages/1663741)
+Do you have another interesting package box?
+[Share it with me](#remarks-or-suggestions) or share it public on the Dutch Tweakers forum in this thread [https://gathering.tweakers.net/forum/list_messages/1663741](https://gathering.tweakers.net/forum/list_messages/1663741)

 ---